-If you need a little pep talk from the team before the big battle in the audition room, check out these pieces of wisdom from Marvel’s biggest superheroes, both on and off the screen.
+If you need a little pep talk from the team before the big battle in the audition room, check out these pieces of wisdom from Marvel’s biggest superheroes, both on and off the screen:

-Be ready for anything.
-When Jeff Ward first went in to read for a part on “Agents of S.H.I.E.L.D.,” he was “super excited, because the character description said: ‘Think: Han Solo.’
-And I was like, Cool—that’s my childhood dream.
-So I went in and I read for it, and while I was in there, they were like, ‘Can you actually read for this other part?’
-And I read for the other part, and I got the other part, but [it] was much smaller.
+When Jeff Ward, who played Deke Shaw on “Agents of S.H.I.E.L.D.,” was preparing for his audition, he was “super excited, because the character description said: ‘Think: Han Solo.’
+And I was like, Cool—that’s my childhood dream,” he said.
+“So I went in and I read for it.
+And while I was in there, they were like, ‘Can you actually read for this other part?’
+And I read for the other part, and I got the other part; but it was much smaller.
 I was going to shoot two days and just be in two scenes, and I went to the table read.

-“And as I sat down, I was immediately scared because all these people from Marvel and ABC and the show were there.
-I [later] got a call on the way to my car that said, ‘Hey, could you come back and read for that original part one more time?’
+“And as I sat down, I was immediately scared, because all these people from Marvel and ABC and the show were there,” he continued.
+“I [later] got a call on the way to my car that said, ‘Hey, could you come back and read for that original part one more time?’
 One of the showrunners called me.
 And I did—I went back.
 At 11:30 that night, I found out that I was going to do the bigger part.
 It was supposed to be eight episodes, but now it’s turned into the whole season and past that.
 It was crazy.
 I was supposed to do two scenes and die, and now I’m doing a lot more.”

-As daunting and exhausting as the act of auditioning is, Parris told Collider: “Part of my process is: Once you do an audition, once I do one, it’s done.
+As daunting and exhausting as auditioning can be for anyone at any experience level, Parris told Collider, “Part of my process is: Once you do an audition, once I do one, it’s done.
 It is what it is.
 I have to let it go spiritually and for my mental health….
 I try not to operate in the space of fear.”

-Emily VanCamp, aka Sharon Carter in “Captain America: Civil War” and on “The Falcon and the Winter Soldier,” noted the importance of preparing for an audition.
+Emily VanCamp, aka Sharon Carter in “Captain America: Civil War” and on “The Falcon and the Winter Soldier,” stressed the importance of preparing for an audition.
 But she also emphasized “letting it go so that you’re free to play….
-You have to almost abandon your preparation to be able to really feel free as an actor to do what you do.
-I missed that step for many years.
-I was over-prepared and focused so much because I would be so terrified of not remembering lines or not being prepared.
-Then that became my main focus rather than letting go and being free in the moment.”
+You have to almost abandon your preparation to be able to really feel free as an actor to do what you do,” she said.
+“I missed that step for many years.
+I was over-prepared and focused so much, because I would be so terrified of not remembering lines or not being prepared.
+Then that became my main focus, rather than letting go and being free in the moment.”

-A little Spidey sense goes a long way.
-Tom Holland, the MCU’s Spider-Man, used a cheat in the audition room when he was starting out and aiming to impress CDs: “I would get something really wrong in the first take in the room, so that the casting director would be like, ‘You should try and do it a little bit more like this.’
+Holland used a cheat in the audition room when he was starting out: “I would get something really wrong in the first take in the room, so that the casting director would be like, ‘You should try and do it a little bit more like this.’
 And then I would do it how I’d actually planned on doing it, and it would show them that I was really good at taking direction.
-That’s a little trick that I used to do, just to kind of show people that I was malleable and able to work with others.”
+That’s a little trick that I used to do, just to kind of show people that I was malleable and able to work with others,” he said.

-Let CDs see you in your performance.
-Finn says that being memorable in the room is all about actors “[honoring] their own authentic voice.”
-She adds, “An actor should always follow their instincts and follow their impulses, because as long as an actor is drawing on their own life experience and connecting with what’s real in them and bringing that to what’s real in the character, it’s going to be unique.
+Finn said that being memorable in the room is all about actors honoring “their own authentic voice.”
+She added, “An actor should always follow their instincts and follow their impulses, because as long as an actor is drawing on their own life experience and connecting with what’s real in them and bringing that to what’s real in the character, it’s going to be unique.
 It’s going to stand out.
 I think the most important thing is to bring their own original inspiration and creativity to anything they’re doing and to the role….
 There’s really no way to try to guess what someone’s looking for or to try to figure out how to do it right.
 There’s no right.
 There’s only making it your own and bringing it to life.”